ricardojoserf/slae32/ex5/1_adduser/README.md

 ![Screenshot](../images/adduser/28.png)

 We continue debugging and get to 0x00404099, the third syscall.
 At this point we are aware we "jumped" from 0x00404066 to 0x404092 and it seems we did nothing with those instructions.
-But... did we?

 Well, we did!
-This is the string we found before, containing the line we will add to /etc/passwd.
+This is the string we found before using the *strings* command, containing the line we will add to /etc/passwd.
 After the "call", this string address is stored in the stack.
 Then, the instruction in 0x404092 pops its value and now ecx has that address.

 ![Screenshot](../images/adduser/29.png)